wmurphyrd/cleaningdataproject/README.md

 * The three files are linked by row number, and all have complete data in the correct order.
 They are easily joined by column-binding after being read from file.
 * The two data sets have identical columns also in matching order.
 They are easily row-bound to create a single, large data set
 * The columns "subject" and "activity" are id codes to describe each observation (row), and the remaining columns are pre-processed signal data

+**Note:** Because the matching is solely by row number, any reordering of the source files will result in mismatched data and inaccurate subject ids and acitivity types.

 ## 2. Exctract desired variables